Dialogs inform users about a task and can contain critical information, require decisions, or involve multiple tasks.

 Here is an example of customizing the component.
 You can learn more about this in the overrides documentation page.

 The dialog has a close button added to aide usability.

 You can set a dialog maximum width by using the

 fullWidth property is true, the dialog will adapt based on the

-You may make a dialog responsively full screen the dialog using
+You may make a dialog responsively full screen using

 withMobileDialog.
 By default,